raulrobinson/microservices-bank-application/client/README.md

 # Client Bank Application

-This is a service for administrating bank accountEntities.
+This is a service for administrating bank Customers.
 It is a simple client-server application that allows users to create clients.

 ## Entities